cagov/wordpress-integration-api/README.md

 ## Process
 1. ODI content writers will author English versions in WordPress.
 1. WordPress will send a POST to the `wordpress-integration-api` service when a post content change occures.
 The content of the POST is ignored.
 1. The `wordpress-integration-api` service will scan WordPress for post updates and sync content updates to GitHub.
-1. The `wordpress-integration-api` will send a post payload to AT for any post updates that are tagged as `translate`. see [below](#post-payload-from-odi-to-at) for details.
+1. The `wordpress-integration-api` will send a post payload to AT for any post updates that are tagged as `translate`.
+See [POST payload from ODI to AT](#post-payload-from-odi-to-at) for details.
 1. AT will GET full page content directly from GitHub.
 1. AT will perform translation work.
-1. AT will create a GitHub Pull Request containing updated translation content.
+1. AT will create a GitHub pull request containing updated translation content.
-   - The Pull Request will be labeled `Translated Content`
+   - The pull request will be labeled `Translated Content`
-1. ODI will approve appropriately tagged Pull Requests via [CovidTranslationPrApproval](https://github.com/cagov/Cron/tree/master/CovidTranslationPrApproval), but only when they...
+1. ODI will approve appropriately tagged pull requests via [CovidTranslationPrApproval](https://github.com/cagov/Cron/tree/master/CovidTranslationPrApproval), but only when they:
-   - Have passed all their check runs.
+   - Have passed all their check runs
-   - Only contain content within the _pages/translated-posts_ folder.
+   - Only contain content within the _pages/translated-posts_ folder
-   - Do not contain invalid characters.
+   - Do not contain invalid characters
 1. GitHub will build and publish with updated translations.

 ### POST payload from ODI to AT